jcbantuelle/la-mulana-multiworld/README.md

 There are several quirks of the current state of the project.
 While everything should function, there are some behaviors that might be initially surprising.

 * torude scans may show a blank item popup, although the item is properly received
-* There can be a delay (up to 30ish seconds) in item send/receive with the AP server
 * AP items for another player appear as `Holy Grail (Full)` from chests, and as `Map` from shops
 * All shop items default to 10g
 * `Ankh Jewels` are tied to specific bosses.
 When you don't have the `Ankh Jewel` for a boss, that Bosses' `Ankh` will not appear